-The trustees (who are also directors of the company for the purposes of the Companies Act) present their annual report, together with the audited financial statements of Inclusion International (the company) for the year ended 31 December 2023.
+The trustees (who are also directors of the company for the purposes of the Companies Act) present their annual report, together with the audited financial statements of Inclusion International (the charitable company) for the year ended 31 December 2024.
+The Annual Report serves the purposes of both a Trustees' report and a Directors' report under company law.

-The trustees confirm that the annual report and financial statements of the company comply with:
+The trustees confirm that the annual report and financial statements of the charitable company comply with:

-- the current statutory requirements - the requirements of the company's governing document - the provisions of the Statement of Recommended Practice (SORP) applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (second edition October 2019, effective 1 January 2019).
+- the current statutory requirements. - the requirements of the charitable company's governing document. - the provisions of the Statement of Recommended Practice (SORP) applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (second edition October 2019, effective 1 January 2019).
 Since the company qualifies as small under section 383, the strategic report required of medium and large companies under The Companies Act 2006 (Strategic Report and Director's Report) Regulations 2013 is not required.